activatedgeek/blog/site/contents/phil/psych/skills.md

 (ii) a friendly environment where those skills can be put to test.

-Most individuals are adept at (i), but very few are lucky enough to just get many variables right for (ii) to happen.
-I believe, this is a good mental model, and a reminder for myself always to think in terms of both (i) and (ii).
-Whenever I feel overwhelmed, I want to make sure that I do not fall into this uni-dimensional evaluation pitfall by only considering (i).
+Most individuals are adept at (i), and is obvious.
+Very few, however, are lucky enough to just get many variables right for (ii) to happen.
+The keyword there is _friendly_.
+This is a reminder for myself always to think in terms of both (i) and (ii).
+Whenever I feel overwhelmed, I want to avoid the pitfall of only considering (i).
 The productivity and success of my contemporaries is at least a two-dimensional quantity.